lemonied/lemonied.github.io/README.md

 # or
 yarn build
 ```
-And then, all static files will be generated to `blog/out` directory
+And then, all static files of blog will be generated to `blog/out` directory

 ## Deployment
 > 以GitHub Pages为例